Riding safely in a group

 In addition, it's important that you obtain the vehicle driver's insurance information, address, phone number and license plate number.
 If there are witnesses on the scene, get their names and phone numbers, as well.
 Remain calm and collected.
 Do not exchange angry words or threats.

-As with vehicle-on-vehicle accidents, don't admit fault, and don't minimize your injuries or your bike damage.
+As with vehicle-on-vehicle crashes, don't admit fault, and don't minimize your injuries or your bike damage.
 There's no reason to.

 The reason you exchange information is to protect yourself.
 Always get the police involved.
 Incidents may seem as though everything is great at the scene, but then the story changes once everybody goes home or the issue has to go to court.